nvisal1/keyboard-autocomplete/autocomplete-service/README.md

 - Convert query to lowercase
 - Tokenize the query (convert the key into an array of individual letters)
 - Find the subtree root.
 This is done by iterating over the tokenized characters to find the last matching node in the tree.
 For example, if the tree contains the word `three` and the key is `throw`, the subtree root will be `r`.
-- If the level of the discovered root node is less than the length of the query, return and empty array.
+- If the level of the discovered root node is less than the length of the query, return an empty array.
 This indicates that the given word fragment does not exist in the tree.
 - Find matches in the tree.
 This is done by performing depth-first search from the discovered subtree root.
-In order to speed up this process, after the algorithm discovers 5 words, it will skip paths that have more characters than the longest discovered word.
+In order to speed up this process, after the algorithm discovers five words, it will skip paths that have more characters than the longest discovered word.
 - Map matches to `Candidates`.

 #### Calculating Confidence